f5businessdevelopment/Dynamic_Service_Automation_workshop/Exercise1.1/README.md

 # Accessing the Lab using UDF.
 Setup AWS Access key and secret.

 1. Prior to this workshop, student must have received an email with your login instructions and a link to access the UDF course.
+   We need this to access and deploy  infrastructure on AWS for this lab.

    ![alt text](../images/emailclick.png)